FrSh28/Coriolis_Force_Simulation/README.md

 Requirement:

-Note:  You have to install Python27 before installing VPython
+Note:  You have to install Python27 before installing VPython6

 Python2.7